elosoarcade/realistic-lifestock/README.md

 # Realistic lifestock
-Realistic Lifestock is a Minecraft Bedrock add-on that introduces more realistic mechanics for farm animals, including distinctions between males and females and significantly slower growth for baby animals. 🐄
+Realistic Livestock is a Minecraft Bedrock add-on that adds more realistic mechanics for farm animals, such as slower growth for babies, more limited resource yields, and manure as fertilizer.

-This add-on introduces males for cows, sheep, rabbits, pigs, and chickens — all of which are required for breeding.
-These males will spawn in their corresponding biomes but will be much scarcer than females.

-To tell them apart, bulls have no udders, while all other males are simply larger than their female counterparts.
-All males are aggressive, but if you approach them with their preferred food in hand, they will calm down and follow you.

-Once you bring a male to your farm, you can breed baby animals, which grow 100 times slower than normal — or require 100 times more food to grow.
-In exchange for the extra effort, cows, sheep, and pigs will drop up to 5x more meat, always drop leather, and up to 5 bones.
+This add-on makes baby cows, pigs, sheep, chickens, and rabbits grow 100 times slower or require 100 times more food.
+So, if you want to have useful farms, you'll also need to scale up your crops.
+The reward for the extra work is that large farm animals provide up to 5 times more food, along with leather and bones, while smaller animals provide more resources like feathers and rabbit's feet.

+Another aspect that adds realism is that cows only give milk, and chickens lay eggs only once per Minecraft day.
+Additionally, large animals now produce manure, which can be put into a composter to get good amounts of bone meal or into a furnace to obtain coal.

 The goal of this add-on is to make livestock farming far more complex and rewarding — you must find scarce males, feed your animals much more, and maintain much larger crop fields, completely transforming this mechanic, especially on Realms and dedicated servers.